luigisaetta/nlp-tfidf-vs-transformers/README.md

 The results obtained so far are summarized in this table:

 | Algorithm     | Accuracy    | Training time (sec.) |
 | ------------- |-------------| ---------------------|
 | TF-IDF        | 0.866 | 90                         |
 | distil-bert   | 0.920 | 10500                      |

+in summary:
+* TF-IDF approach is very fast; Even using k-fold cv the total training time is: 90 sec; But you should be aware that if you don't limit the number of words it can consume a lot of memory
+* Transformers with distil-bert gives by far a better accuracy; The improvement is significant; The training time is much bigger but it is affordable; Take care that to train the model you need a GPU

+The Transformer gives an higher accuracy for its superior achitecture (the self-attention mechanism is one the details) but also because we start from a pre-trained model (distil-bert) applying transfer learning.

 ## Other works
 As you can easily image the subject has already been explored and you can find several papers or works on Internet (even if not too many)